Modem vs. Router: What’s the Difference?

 Final take: You’ve got this

 To connect your home to the internet, you’ll need a modem and a router.
-You can save money in the long run by buying your own devices or enjoy the ease of renting a gateway modem/router from your internet provider.
+You can save money in the long run by buying your own devices or enjoy the ease of renting a gateway modem/router from your internet service provider.

 Either way, you’ll have what it takes to connect your home to the internet.